frozenproof/potum-on-cloud/README.md

     <!-- <% console.log(table) %> -->

-by the way, data power also require to change the currently connected network on ethernet to 8.
+by the way, data power also require to change the currently connected network on ethernet to ethernet.

 If it works it works, now go and commit tax evasions.